M E A S U R E . L E A R N . S T A Y - A H E A D .

 Furthermore, when it comes to fresh food in a grocery store – fruit, vegetables, roots, tuber crops, oilseeds, and legumes are usually placed together in the fruit & vegetable section.
 In this situation, together as “one category”, this represents more than 60% of all food wastage in tonnes!

-Thus, we take action to reduce this significant amount of food wastage to raise environmental awareness and increase savings in grocery stores.
+Therefore, we take action to reduce this significant amount of food wastage to raise environmental awareness and increase savings in grocery stores.

 Link Retail's Waste Management Process